mgocobachi/domaintools/README.md

 If you like to know the results of any term search

-Note: it will return a collection, which is an object that could be acceded like an array or you can use its built-in functions like: map(), filter() and more.

 In this example we are filtering by those domains active only, and when we get the results then, search and filter where char_count is greater than 15.